William Mackenzie, 5th Earl of Seaforth: Career

 He was severely wounded at the battle of Glenshiel on 10 June, but was carried on board a vessel by his followers, and, escaping to the Western Isles, returned thence to France.

-Notwithstanding his forfeiture, his followers, in spite of the vigilance of the government, regularly sent him their rents in his exile.
+Notwithstanding his forfeiture and in spite of the vigilance of the government, his factor, Donald Murchison, ensured that his followers regularly sent him their rents in his exile.
 After the passing of the disarming act in 1725 they, however, agreed on his private recommendation to give up their arms, and in future to pay rent to the government on condition that they were discharged of all arrears.
 To this Wade not only agreed, but also promised to use his influence to secure a pardon for Seaforth.
 The efforts of Wade on behalf of Seaforth, although strongly opposed by John Campbell, second duke of Argyll, were successful.

 By letters patent of 12 June 1726, Seaforth was discharged of the penal consequences of his attainder, although the forfeiture was not reversed.

 From George II he received a grant of the arrears of feu duties due to the crown out of his forfeited estates.

 Seaforth was led to seek peace with the government, partly on the ground of dissatisfaction with his treatment by the Chevalier.
 He excused to the Chevalier his acceptance of the terms of the government as a temporary expedient absolutely necessary for the protection of his clan, but the Chevalier was deeply hurt at what he deemed a desertion of his cause.

 Seaforth died 8 January 1740 in the Isle of Lewis, and was buried there in the chapel of Ui.